Jabba the Hutt: Reception

 The Telegraph called Jabba one of the most memorable creatures in the Star Wars franchise.
 Business Insiders Travis Clark said, "Like Stormtroopers or Darth Vader, some villains just come to mind when you think of Star Wars.
 Jabba is another one of them."
 Rolling Stone said that Jabba is "without a doubt the finest Star Wars portrait of the id" and that one has to "admire his dedication of being his true, absolutely horrendous self".
 The Denver Post applauded the special effects team on Return of the Jedi for making Jabba look like a "horrid creature".

 Several commentators have derided the computer-generated versions of Jabba and other Hutts.
 Phil Owen of TheWrap said the digital Jabba in the 1997 release of A New Hope looked "incredibly horrible", while Matt Goldberg of Collider called it "awful".
-After the appearance of the Hutt Twins in the series The Book of Boba Fett, Matt Singer of ScreenCrush wrote that no Hutt should ever be CG, as it does not appear realistic.
+After the appearance of the Hutt Twins in the series The Book of Boba Fett, Matt Singer of ScreenCrush wrote that no Hutt should ever be computer-generated, as it does not appear realistic.